mathieu-benoit/MyMonthlyBlogArticle.Bot/README.md

 You need an Azure Kubernetes Service (AKS) and the recommended K8S version is 1.15.7+ since the mecanism to set the DNS name on the Public Azure IP Address got working back since then.

-You need to register your Bot Application in https://apps.dev.microsoft.com.
-From there, you should get 2 values for the deployment process below: `Application Id` and `Application Secret`.

 # Deploy

 You could deploy this bot locally with VS Code or Visual Studio or even `dotnet` command line.
 Other ways explained below are to deploy it with `Docker` or `Helm`.